 Dr Bela, Dermatologist, mole removal in The Hogarth MediSpa, West London

-Mole removal is a procedure when a pigmented mole is removed from your skin.
+A mole removal specialist, Dr Bela can help you with mole removal, a procedure that takes out a dark spot on your skin.
+You may want to do this for health or beauty reasons.
 It might be necessary to cut out a suspicious lesion for skin cancer prevention or it might be a cosmetic consideration either.
-Whichever it is, there are few points to consider before you make your decision about the procedure.
+Mole check is an important step to avoid skin cancer or enhance your look.
+There are some factors you need to consider before you choose this procedure.

 A mole should be removed if there is a suspicion for being a skin cancer (melanoma).
 Furthermore, histological assessment also should be done to conclude a proper diagnosis.